ITheP/Arksplorer/Arksplorer/README.md

 - Not entirly sure everything updating in a timely manner, to check
 - Improve UI to make it clearer you are looking at wild/tame/etc.
 - Suvivors often have a coordinate of 0,0 (old accounts no longer used?) - be good to have some UIX around that
+- Need to add in new Lost Island dinos!
+- Settings tab
+- Set marker transparency

+Known fixes needed:
+- Details button should toggle details in selected dino
+- Show all not always working (possibly data not being requiried at all)
+- Click to center map without orange marker